qteatime/kate/docs/source/dev/manual/packing/configuration.rst

     ...
   }

-.. [#f1] Kart does not allow the ``root`` option to point to a directory that's unrelated to the ``kate.json`` directory for security reasons.
-  If you were to run Kart on a configuration file you didn't write, that configuration would be able to instruct Kart to read and include in the cartridge sensitive files from your computer, which the cartridge could then access when you run it.
+.. [#f1] It's not possible to use the ``root`` option to point to a directory that's outside of the directory containing your ``kate.json`` file for security reasons.
+If we allowed that, then a configuration file would be able to instruct the packaging tool to read and include in the cartridge any file in your computer, including sensitive ones like private keys, stored passwords, or personal photos!

 Identification